← Reference Deep-Dives Reference Deep-Dive · 15 min read

 When Survey Measurement and Conversational Research Complement Each Other

 The argument isn’t that conversational AI replaces experience management platforms.
 The two approaches serve different purposes and generate different types of intelligence.
 Medallia excels at continuous monitoring, trend tracking, and identifying where problems exist.
 AI voice research excels at explaining why problems exist and what would resolve them.
+The cleanest way to see the division of labor is to map the active model against the passive system of record across the dimensions that actually change a decision.

 The most sophisticated organizations use both in complementary ways.
 Experience management dashboards identify satisfaction drops, unusual patterns, or emerging issues.
 These signals trigger targeted conversational research to understand causation.
 The qualitative insights inform product changes, process improvements, or service interventions.
 Subsequent survey data validates that changes produced the intended impact.